second-mandarin-cassette/umamusume-family-tree/README.md

 A cladogram visualizing the relations of the ingame characters and their real life ancestors.
 It can be viewed here: https://second-mandarin-cassette.github.io/umamusume-family-tree/

 ### Guidlines
-Common ancestors are only added and linked if they are not farther then three grades.
-Characters are linked to ancestors if these were already added.
+Common ancestor of at least two characters is only added and linked if it is not farther apart then three degrees.
+Except when the ancestor is already present.

-### Conflicts and exceptions
-The horse "Northern Dancer" is a fourth grade ancestor to many ingame characters and their real life namesakes.
-Adding it is expected to make the chart less easy to read.

-Adding and linking the ancestor "Hail to Reason" was in question.
-It makes "Sunday Silence" and its progenies "stick" less out.
-But it also moved it and its tree up inside the chart.

 ## Working with the data set